telerik/kendo-ui-core/docs/introduction.md

 ## Overview

-Kendo UI is an HTML5 and jQuery-based comprehensive framework for building interactive and high-performance websites and applications for desktop computers and touchscreen devices by using the latest web standards.
-Basically, Kendo UI is a tool-set of web, mobile and data visualization UI scripts, styles, and images that gives you all you need to get your project up and running.
+Kendo UI is an HTML5 and jQuery-based comprehensive framework for building interactive and high-performance websites and applications for desktop and touchscreen devices by using the latest web standards.
+Basically, Kendo UI is a tool-set of web, mobile and data visualization UI scripts, styles, and images that gives you everything you need to get your project up and running.
 The application framework package comes with a templating library of 75+ UI widgets, an abundance of data-visualization gadgets, client-side data source, an MVVM (Model View ViewModel) design pattern, and an adaptive-rendering mobile tool-set that can be seamlessly run on your website.
 Kendo UI provides AngularJS and Bootstrap integration and is incorporated into products and frameworks such as [Telerik Platform](http://www.telerik.com/platform#overview), [Telerik Analytics](http://www.telerik.com/analytics), [Sitefinity](http://www.sitefinity.com/), [TeamPulse](http://www.telerik.com/teampulse), [Test Studio](http://www.telerik.com/teststudio), [Google Chrome](https://chrome.google.com/webstore/detail/telerik-kendo-ui-chrome-i/npcmgpnfknjmndbbakdhchgibaajnlpe), [Visual Studio](https://visualstudiogallery.msdn.microsoft.com/65b78c2c-951e-43a8-bae7-f9039f59fb9b), [NuGet](https://www.nuget.org/packages/KendoUIWeb/) along with others.

 [Check Out the Kendo UI Demos](http://demos.telerik.com/kendo-ui/)